phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 946867
+#Total Number of Tweets: 2073418
-#Number of Clinton Tweets: 612726
+#Number of Trump Tweets: 947440
-#Number of Sanders Tweets: 262190
+#Number of Clinton Tweets: 613092
-#Number of Rubio Tweets: 260581
+#Number of Sanders Tweets: 262391
-#Number of Carson Tweets: 165902
+#Number of Rubio Tweets: 260828
-#Number of Bush Tweets: 114812
+#Number of Carson Tweets: 166066
-#Total Number of Tweets:
+#Number of Bush Tweets: 114890
 ---